|

 'Harberton Folk' recommends Plusnet:

-Part One - A full listing for the coming month,
+Part One - A full listing to the end of May

 The full open-ended Southern Devon Folk Diary listings appear as always on